awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs.container.md

 + **Gzip compression**– Specifies whether gzip compression is enabled\.
 By default, gzip compression is enabled\.
 + **Node command**–Lets you enter the command used to start the Node\.js application\.
 An empty string \(the default\) means Elastic Beanstalk will use `app.js`, then `server.js`, and then `npm start` in that order\.

-#### Static files<a name="nodejs-platform-console-staticfiles"></a>

-To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
-You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.
+## Node\.js configuration namespace<a name="nodejs-namespaces"></a>

+You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
+Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.
+The Node\.js platform doesn't define any platform\-specific namespaces\.
+You can configure the proxy to serve static files by using the `aws:elasticbeanstalk:environment:proxy:staticfiles` namespace\.
+For details and an example, see [Serving static files](environment-cfg-staticfiles.md)\.

+Elastic Beanstalk provides many configuration options for customizing your environment\.
+In addition to configuration files, you can also set configuration options using the console, saved configurations, the EB CLI, or the AWS CLI\.
+See [Configuration options](command-options.md) for more information\.

 ## The Amazon Linux AMI \(preceding Amazon Linux 2\) Node\.js platform<a name="nodejs.alami"></a>